Plork/telegraf-cookbook/CONTRIBUTING.md

-# Contributing to Chef Managed Community Cookbooks
+# Contributing to the telegraf Community Cookbook

 We're glad you want to contribute to telegraf cookbook!
 The first step is the desire to improve the project.

 ## Submitting Issues

 Not every contribution comes in the form of code.
 Submitting, confirming, and triaging issues is an important task for any project.
-At Chef we use GitHub to track all project issues.

-All of our cookbooks can be found in our [GitHub organization](https://github.com/chef-client/).
-All cookbooks include GitHub issue templates to help gather information needed for a thorough review.

 We ask you not to submit security concerns via GitHub.
-For details on submitting potential security issues please see <https://www.chef.io/security/>

 ## Contribution Process